Skip to main content

 • Cambridge English: Advanced (CAE) grade C.

-You will develop unique advanced theoretical and, practical design techniques applied in industry, providing you with the essential knowledge expertise and skills required to become a photonics and microwave experts.
+On this masters you will develop unique advanced theoretical and practical design techniques applied in industry, providing you with the essential knowledge expertise and skills required to become an Optics communications, Radio over Fibre, Wireless communication, photonics and microwave expert.

 We look forward to finding out about the exciting path you will chose for your future and supporting you on your journey.